 The FDA has recently approved a device called the gammaCore (electroCore) for use in treating cluster headaches.
 This handheld device acts as a nerve stimulator to help mitigate the pain associated with cluster headaches in adults.
 The device transmits a mild electric stimulation to the vagus nerve through the skin.

-This treatment is now being offered through headache centers across the US.
+Headache centers across the US offer this treatment.
 However, it is not recommended for the following people:

 This is quite an extensive list and limits a lot of people who really need help.
 Is there anything that is available to help all, regardless of one’s age or health limitations?

 The brainstem is the communication highway between the brain and body.
 If one of the bones of the upper neck – the C1 or C2 vertebra – misalign, it can place the brainstem under pressure and cause it to malfunction.
 These bones also facilitate blood flow to the brain and instead can restrict the flow of blood and cerebrospinal fluid if misaligned.

 Upper cervical chiropractors are often able to correct this misalignment with gentle, measured adjustments, restoring communication and fluid flow.
 This helps many patients experience better overall health.
 Sometimes cluster headaches go away and don’t return.
 To learn more, contact a practitioner near you.